jespa007/zetscript/README.md

 #### Exposing C++ types to ZetScript

-To expose C++ type to ZetScript is done by register C++ types as instantiable or not instatiable (see documentation for more information).
-To expose members functions or variables is done by define and register C functions with particular prototype.
-The following code shows and example of register <i>MyClass</i> class as instantiable.
+To expose C++ type to ZetScript is done by registering C++ type.
+To expose members functions or variables is done by by defining and registering a C function.

 <pre lang="c++">
 #include "ZetScript.h"